Layr-Labs/hourglass-monorepo/devstack/README.md

 ## Security Considerations

 - Security groups are configured for open access (0.0.0.0/0) by default
-- For production use, restrict SSH and service access to specific IP ranges
+- For production use, restrict service access to specific IP ranges
-- Consider using AWS Systems Manager Session Manager instead of SSH
+- Instance access is managed through AWS Systems Manager (no SSH keys)
 - Use AWS Secrets Manager for sensitive configuration values

 ## Troubleshooting